trueos/pcbsd/src-qt5/docs/controlpanel.rst

 If you wish to keep a copy of the snapshots on another system, this screen is used to indicate which system to send the snapshots to.
 Life Preserver supports two replication schemes:

 * Replication to another system which is running the same version of ZFS and has SSH enabled.
 When this method is used, the replicated data is sent over an encrypted connection but is stored unencrypted on the other system.
-Refer to :ref:`Backing Up to a FreeNAS System` for an example configuration.
+Refer to :ref:`Replication over SSH` for an example configuration.

 * Replication to an iSCSI target.
 This method provides the most security as the replicated data is sent over an encrypted connection and the data is stored in an encrypted format.
   The remote system does not need to be formatted with ZFS but stunnel must be installed.
-Refer to :ref:`Configuring Encrypted Backups` for an example configuration.
+Refer to :ref:`Replicating Encrypted Backups` for an example configuration.

 To exclude datasets from the snapshot from being replicated to the remote system, click the "Excluded Data" tab.
 This will let you create an exclude list as described in the
 "Local Snapshots" tab.